Linux Systems Administrator

-Have you ever wanted to combine your love with sport with your love for technology?
-Our client seeks to give you that opportunity as a Linux Systems Administrator to work with cutting-edge sports technology and entertainment.
-If you are interested in working in an industry that evolves around sport technology, this might just be the role for you.
+One of the largest growing sport betting and gaming companies in South Africa is expanding their team.
+They are in need of a Linux Systems Administrator to work with cutting-edge sports technology and entertainment.
+If you are interested in working in an industry that evolves around sport technology, this might well be the role for you.
 Qualification:Degree in Computer Science / Telecommunication or related Degree Skills & Experience: Minimum 4-6 years’ experience managing Systems running on Linux and MicrosoftMinimum 2 years hands on Systems Administration experienceIT Project Management experienceExperience of Window IIS technologies including configuration, administration, monitoring and troubleshooting Windows Servers 2008 onwards; Networking, DNS, load balancing and performance monitoring toolsRHCE or equivalentSetup and Management of load balancing solutions (NGINX, F5, Citrix)Microsoft System AdministrationMail Server Setup and Administration (MS Exchange, Postfix etc.)Strong troubleshooting skills is keyAbility to configure and administer IIS, SQL / MySQL / Oracle DB Server and Active DirectoryExperience implementing and managing hosted or web based systems within a Windows environment Job Description

 Scheduling and Overseeing Preventive Maintenance of the Server / System Infrastructure.